IntelligentTrading/core/apps/indicator/README.md

 # Indicator folder

-Indicator name came from TA (technical Analysis) terminology and means any new time series derived from row data (which is raw price table in our case)
+Indicator name came from TA (Technical Analysis) terminology and means any new time series derived from raw data (which is raw price table in our case)

 So, indicator folders keep all TA indicators which can be calculated for every time point.
 Currently they are: